bitzhuwei/CSharpGL/Infrastructure/RendererGenerator/readme.md

 ```
 ## VertexProperty
 A VertexProperty is an array that describes model's position, color, normal or any other stuff you need.
-There could be more than 1 VertexProperty in `rendererGenerator`'s sub-node.
+There could be more than 1 VertexProperty element in `rendererGenerator`'s sub-node.
 ### NameInShader
 NameInShader is the variable's name in GLSL vertex shader.
 ```